The city with the most gentle name. The inhabitants of Lyubim affectionately call their region "Priobnorye".

 Lyubim is the smallest town in the Yaroslavl region.

-In cozy Lyubim, it's great to walk around the Square of Love, admire the views from the embankment of the majestic and transparent Obnora, play forfeits in an old noble manor, visit the reconstruction of an ancient wedding ceremony, walk through the places where the poet and writer Leonid Trefolev, the author of the songs "Dubinushka" and "When I served as a coachman at the post office" was born.
-If you're lucky, you can catch crayfish in the winding Uche near Lyubim.
+In cozy Lyubim, it's great to stroll through the Love Square, admire the views from the majestic and transparent Obnora embankment, play forfeits in the old noble manor, visit the reconstruction of an ancient wedding ceremony, and walk through the places where poet and writer Leonid Trefolev, author of the songs "Dubinushka" and "When I served as a coachman at the post office, was born.
+If you're lucky, you can catch crayfish in the winding path near Lyubim.

-You can go to the neighboring village of Zakobyakino – there is the Assumption Church, built according to the project of Fyodor Dostoevsky's younger brother, Andrei Dostoevsky, who was a Yaroslavl provincial architect for a long time.
+You can go to the neighboring village of Zakobyakino, where there is the Assumption Church, designed by Fyodor Dostoevsky's younger brother, Andrei Dostoevsky, who was a long–time Yaroslavl provincial architect.

 The special charm of these places is that the endless green forests still remain a corner of untouched nature.